ckeditor/ckeditor5/packages/ckeditor5-editor-classic/README.md

 [![Dependency Status](https://david-dm.org/ckeditor/ckeditor5-editor-classic/status.svg)](https://david-dm.org/ckeditor/ckeditor5-editor-classic)
 [![devDependency Status](https://david-dm.org/ckeditor/ckeditor5-editor-classic/dev-status.svg)](https://david-dm.org/ckeditor/ckeditor5-editor-classic?type=dev)

 The classic editor implementation.

-More information about the project can be found at the following URL: <https://github.com/ckeditor/ckeditor5-editor-classic>.
+This package exposes the [`ClassicEditor`](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/api/module_editor-classic_classiceditor-ClassicEditor.html) class.
+Follow there to learn more about this type of editor and how to initialize it.

+This package contains the source version of the classic editor.
+This editor implementation is also available in the [classic build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic).
+Read more about [CKEditor 5 Builds](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/builds/index.html).

 ## License